 River Otter: Lutra canadensis

 Otters have five toes but occasionally only four show in the track.
 The heel pad tends to be somewhat "horseshoe" shaped.

+They normally feed on animals such as crayfish and fish.
 If you have a fish pond an otter may find it.

 The best way to control the otter is to exclude the otter from pond with fencing or a cover.
 This will also prevent other animals such as raccoons, or some birds from finding the goldfish, which are an easy prey item for many species.